Cloud deployments

 Memory

-Important memory settings are Java heap size for Server Core, Java heap size for Worker and sizes of additional Java memory spaces.
+Important memory settings are Java heap size for Server Core, Java heap size for Worker, and the sizes of additional Java memory spaces.
 The memory settings are automatically calculated based on the memory available to the VM instance.
-If you change the memory size of the VM, the heap memory settings are updated automatically during VM start - for example if you modify the VM to use an instance type with a larger amount of memory, the heap sizes for Server Core and Worker will increase automatically.
+If you change the memory size of the VM, the heap memory settings are updated automatically during VM start - for example, if you modify the VM to use an instance type with a larger amount of memory, the heap sizes for Server Core and Worker will increase automatically.

 For example, if running the VM with 16 GB of RAM, the Server Core will have 4 GB heap, Worker will have 7 GB heap, and the rest is left for additional Java memory spaces and the OS.